 The oil-based formulas used for decades have been modified in recent years to reduce VOCs (volatile organic compounds) that cause air pollution.
 A number of acrylic stains have also been introduced to compete with oil-based finishes.
 These have improved over the years, but have not yet gained wide acceptance.
 With formulas changing all the time, the same product may be different than the one you bought one or two years ago.
 Formulas also may differ in different parts of the country depending on local air-quality regulations.

 In my experience, traditional oil-based penetrating stains perform the best on decks, although they are not available in all states.
 “Modified” oils with reduced VOCs vary in their performance.
 Some clean up with water, which is a plus, but tend to create more of surface film, subject to peeling.

-Other clear finishes are penetrating oils used mostly for hardwoods.
+Another class of clear finishes are penetrating oils used mostly for hardwoods.
 These are described under “hardwood finishes” below.